Mingzhao91/team-profile-generator/README.md

 ## Deployment

-After providing all employees information in the command line, an HTML file about the team is created inside the output folder. <a href="https://github.com/Mingzhao91/team-profile-generator/blob/main/output/team.html" target="_blank">Here</a> is the of an generated HTML file.
+After providing all employees information in the command line, an HTML file about the team is created inside the output folder. <a href="https://github.com/Mingzhao91/team-profile-generator/blob/main/output/team.html" target="_blank">Here</a> is an example of a generated HTML file.
 <br/>

 ## Authors